 On the south coast lies the charming town of Ventnor, a Victorian health resort set on a hill with vintage shops and a sheltered beach.

 Last but not least, Cowes on the north coast, an historic town split by the River Medina and internationally famed for its sailing events.

 As you can see above, there are many towns & villages to visit on the Isle of Wight, each with their very own unique character and heritage.

 Some of these places have unique restaurants that use their local produce to create some amazing dishes that you will be glad you tried!

-The great thing is, Isle of Wight has lots of excellent accommodation to offer such as luxury and budget hotels, holiday cottages, B&B's, holiday/caravan parks and campsites, many located within proximity to the towns & villages above and the ferry and hovercraft ports.
+The great thing is, Isle of Wight has lots of excellent accommodation to offer such as luxury and budget hotels, holiday cottages, B&B's, holiday/caravan parks and campsites, many located within proximity to the towns & villages above and the Isle of Wight Ferry and hovercraft ports.